World Youth Day Panama 2019

 1 - 2 December 2018 - WYD Formation Weekend #2 in Bathurst

-Sunday 13th January 2019 – WYD Commissioning Mass in all Parishes across the Diocese
+6 January 2019 - WYD Commissioning Mass in all parishes across the Diocese

 What is the age cut off for the pilgrimage?

 The age for the pilgrimage is 18-35.
 If you are currently 17, but will be 18 by the 14th January 2019, you are able to come.

 Arrangements like this can be made with our Pilgrimage Coordinator; however each individual case is different and subject to availability of flights etc.

 Panama’s official currency is the Balboa, however the US dollar is widely used.
 The rate of exchange for the Balboa has always been tied to the US dollar - one dollar equals one balboa.